Overview

 Biography

-Laura Bronstein, ACSW, LCSWR, PhD is Dean of the College of Community and Public Affairs, Professor of Social Work, Director of the Institute for Justice & Well-Being, and Founding Director of Binghamton University Community Schools, State University of New York (SUNY), United States.
-Prior to entering academia, Professor Bronstein worked as a practising social worker in a range of settings.
-Since entering academia, Laura has published over 70 peer-reviewed research articles and chapters and two books, and her leadership has been instrumental in various teams being awarded over 20 million dollars in federal, state, and foundation grants.
+Professor Laura R. Bronstein, ACSW, LCSWR, is Dean of the College of Community and Public Affairs, SUNY Distinguished Professor of Social Work, and Founding Director of the Couper-Owens Center for Community Schools at Binghamton University, United States.
+Since entering academia in 1999, Professor Bronstein has published over seventy peer-reviewed research articles and chapters, two books, and been the leader of teams awarded over twenty million USD in grants.
 She has an international reputation for her research on collaboration, including having created the widely used Index for Interdisciplinary Collaboration.
-In 2010, her article on which the Index was based, A Model for Interdisciplinary Collaboration, was the eighth most highly cited publication in the social work literature.
-Professor Bronstein received the John A. Hartford Foundation Outstanding Dean for Aging Education award in 2011 and was Binghamton University’s inaugural recipient of the Lois B. DeFleur Faculty Prize for Academic Excellence “for scholarship that spans boundaries” the following year.
-She was awarded the Esther W. Couper Memorial Award for “outstanding service and dedication to the children and families of our community” in 2017.
-Most recently, Professor Bronstein has built Binghamton University Community Schools into a nationally and internationally renowned entity and is currently leading its adaptation across SUNY’s 64 campuses.
-In 2023, Laura was cited among the top 2% of scholars in her field in the Stanford World Scientist and University Rankings.
+In 2010, her article, A Model for Interdisciplinary Collaboration, was the eighth most highly cited publication of the decade in the social work literature.
+In 2011, Professor Bronstein received the John A. Hartford Foundation’s Outstanding Dean for Aging Education award.
+In 2012, she was Binghamton University’s inaugural recipient of the Lois B. DeFleur Faculty Prize for Academic Excellence ‘for scholarship that spans boundaries’.
+In 2017, she was awarded the Esther W. Couper Memorial Award for ‘outstanding service and dedication to the children and families of our community’.
+Most recently, Professor Bronstein has built the Couper-Owens Center for Community Schools into an internationally renowned entity, and is currently leading its adaptation across SUNY’s 64 campuses and beyond.
+She has been cited among the top 2% of scholars in her field in the world in the Stanford World Scientist and University Rankings (2023, 2024).

 Cory Bowman